Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: The Limitations of the SHS Survey Data

 \section{The Limitations of the SHS Survey Data}

 As previously mentioned not all SHS fields provide reliable flux measurements Some fields are also naturally devoid of extensive \ha\ emission, especially those at higher Galactic latitudes.
 In these cases it can be problematic to find unvignetted areas with emission features that demonstrate sufficient dynamic range to provide a large enough lever-arm for a reliable calibration.

-Unlike CCD data, photographic exposures have a limited linear response and saturate at a photographic density\footnote{The photographic density, $D$, is the logarithm of the ratio of incident light to transmitted light through a region of a developed emulsion.} of $D\sim$ 4 (e.g. Hambly et al. 2001).
+Unlike CCD data, photographic exposures have a limited linear response and saturate at a photographic density\footnote{The photographic density, $D$, is the logarithm of the ratio of incident light to transmitted light through a region of a developed emulsion.} of $D\sim$\,4 (e.g. Hambly et al. 2001).
 However, the automated SuperCOSMOS microdensitometer used to digitise the photographic exposures imposes its own limitations, restricting the density range even further to $D\leq$ 2 (Hambly et al. 1998).
-The data scanning and calibration processes are affected not only by the relatively low dynamic range of SuperCOSMOS, but also because some H$\alpha$ and $SR$ pairs are not contemporaneous, being taken on different nights, and under different seeing conditions and lunar phase.
-Furthermore, these differences in exposure date may mean different hypersensitised emulsion batches were used which may have different levels of chemical fog and speed.
+The data scanning and calibration processes are affected not only by the relatively low dynamic range of SuperCOSMOS, but also because some H$\alpha$ and SR pairs are not contemporaneous, being taken on different nights, and under different seeing conditions and lunar phase.
+Furthermore, these differences in exposure date may mean different hypersensitised emulsion batches were used, which may have different levels of chemical fog and speed.
 Some fields have a higher than average level of photographic chemical fog due to the Tech Pan films being push-processed.
 These factors can introduce variations in background and sensitivity from exposure to exposure within the same `matching' \ha\ and SR pair.